adamsjoe/lumiradx_tech_test/README.md

 **"In use" deleting blog**
 There is a 409 in use code for one of the deleted calls.
 I couldn't get this to trigger.
 So marking this as a question to raise to dev.

-If no dev was available, it would be raised as a **bug** to ensure it is not forgotton or lost.
+If no dev was available, it would be raised as a **bug** to ensure it is not forgotten or lost.

 ## Improvements (for the tests) ##

-At present, the base url for the tests is the same (http://localhost:8888/api/) - this really should be set as a global variable which would me the tests easily portable.
+At present, the base URL for the tests is the same (http://localhost:8888/api/) - this really should be set as a global variable which would me the tests easily portable.

 There tests in the listPosts folder have a number which check the per_page.
 These tests are identical and there will be way of iterating over these (in the postman runner there is - but not sure if newman supports this.)
 It would make the tests look neater and still maintain coverage.